PyFilesystem/pyfilesystem/docs/concepts.rst

  * A double dot means 'previous directory'

 Note that paths used by the FS interface will use this format, but the constructor or additional methods may not.
-Notably the :mod:`~fs.osfs.OSFS` constructor which requires an OS path -- the format of which can be platform-dependent.
+Notably the :mod:`~fs.osfs.OSFS` constructor which requires an OS path -- the format of which is platform-dependent.

 There are many helpful functions for working with paths in the :mod:`fs.path` module.